 5 Steps to Becoming a Teacher

 Are you thinking about becoming a teacher?
 It’s a profession with great rewards and challenges.
-Education is also a profession that generally is in demand, providing steady jobs for the millions of women and men in the field of education.
+Education is also generally in demand, providing steady jobs for millions of women and men in the field.

-Whether you’re thinking about becoming a teacher right out of college, or choosing teaching as a second career, our 5 Steps to Becoming a Teacher is a guide that you won’t want to miss.
-Teaching has gathered valued information to help you.
+Whether you’re thinking about becoming a teacher right out of college or choosing teaching as a second career, our 5 Steps to Becoming a Teacher is a guide that you won’t want to miss.
+Teaching has gathered valuable information to help you.

 Step 1: Decide if Teaching is Right for You

-Being a teacher isn’t for everyone, but it may be the perfect career for you.
-Are you contemplating getting into a career in teaching but need some advice about what the career is all about?
+Being a teacher isn’t for everyone, but it may be your perfect career.
+Are you contemplating a teaching career but need some advice about what the job is all about?

-Teaching has pulled together advice from teaching professionals to help you make your decision to take the plunge into teaching.
-The teaching profession can be challenging and does not come with a high paying salary, though it can come with high rewards.
+Teaching has gathered advice from professionals to help you decide to take the plunge into teaching.
+The teaching profession can be challenging and does not come with a high-paying salary, though it can come with high rewards.
 In this section, Teaching will explore:

 Step 2: Choose a Teaching Degree & Focus